THE TEENAGE YEARS

 Understanding Teenagers’ Behaviour as Communication:

 “This course gives valuable insights into where teenagers are coming from and tackles fundamental issues in parenting them.
-The Relationship Mentor was an excellent course facilitator and it is obvious that she puts into practice the principles on which the course is based.”
+The Parent and Relationship Mentor was an excellent course facilitator and it is obvious that she puts into practice the principles on which the course is based.”